dotnet-azure-starters/graphql-api-cosmosdb-backend/README.md

 # GraphQL API With Cosmos DB Backend
 ## What is the purpose of this template?
-One stop template for anyone wanting to create a GraphQL API in .NET that connects to multiple CosmosDb instances to fetch data.
+One stop template for anyone wanting to create a GraphQL API in .NET that connects to multiple data sources (CosmosDb, relational db, rest apis) to fetch data.

 ## Target architecture
 ![Target architecture](https://github.com/dotnet-azure-starters/graphql-api-cosmosdb-backend/blob/main/GraphQlArchitecture.png)